keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/e47701da-e477-4e74-84f6-0159e152de57)

-The next task is to ensure connectivity between the DC and Client.
-To do that we log into Client-1 and  use the ping -t command which will fail.
+The next task is to ensure connectivity between the DC and Client-1.
+Log into Client-1 and  use the ping -t command which will fail.
 If we log into DC-1 and enable ICMPv4 in the local Windows firewall we can then see the pings being sent and received.

 If we go to virtual machines and select Client-1 we can confirm that the public IP address is 172.187.230.132.